kilpkonn/msc-thesis/main.typ

     Builder pattern in Rust
   ],
 ) <rust-builder>
-As we can see from the type transitions added in comments the type of the term only changes on the first and last line of the function body.
+As we can see from the changes of type added in comments the type of the term only changes on the first and last line of the function body.
 As the lines in the middle do not affect the type of the builder in any way there is also no way for the term search to generate them.
 Machine learning models however are not affected by this as it may be possible to derive those lines from the function docstring, name or rest of the context.